One dimensional sharp discrete Hardy-Rellich inequalities: Introduction

 \end{thm}

+Notice that the constant in \eqref{rellich-l} coincides the sharp constant for Hardy-Rellich inequality in the continuum (see for instance \cite{OW}):

-The optimality of the constants in \eqref{rellich-l} will be given by Proposition \ref{sharp} below.
-We point out also that the assumptions $u_k=0$, $0 \leq k \leq \ell-1$ are crucially necessary to expect any Hardy-Rellich inequalities like \eqref{rellich-l}, see Remark \ref{zeros} below, this answers some questions in \cite{Gup1}.
-Notice also that for all $\ell \geq 4$, we have less terms in LHS of \eqref{rellich-l} than in \eqref{Gup-l}.
+By establishing the link between discrete and continuous Hardy-Rellich inequalities, we will show the optimality of the constant in \eqref{rellich-l}, see Proposition \ref{sharp} below.
+We notice also that the assumptions $u_k=0$, $0 \leq k \leq \ell-1$ are crucially necessary to expect any Hardy-Rellich inequalities like \eqref{rellich-l}, see Remark \ref{zeros} below, this answers some question in \cite{Gup1}.

-Furthermore, our approach can enable us a sequence of weights which are strictly larger that the constant in \eqref{rellich-l}, as in Keller-Pinchover-Pogorzelski or Gerhat-Krej\v{c}i\v{r}\'\i k-\v{S}tampach's work with $\ell = 1$ and $2$ respectively.
+Furthermore, our approach can enable us a sequence of weights which are larger than that in \eqref{rellich-l}, as in Keller-Pinchover-Pogorzelski or Gerhat-Krej\v{c}i\v{r}\'\i k-\v{S}tampach's work with $\ell = 1$ and $2$ respectively.
 In particular, for $\ell=2$, for any $u\in C_c(\N)$ with $u_0=u_1=0$, we obtain that

-This improves the weights given in \cite{GKS}, the proof is given in the last section.
+This improves asymptotically the weights given in \cite{GKS}, see section 7.2.

 We will make use of the following elementary observation: As $\nabla u_n = u_n - u_{n-1}$, the corresponding divergence operator in $C_c(\N)$ is just ${\rm div}(u)_n = u_{n+1} - u_n$, in other words where $\tau_k$ states for the shift operator $(\tau_kg)_n= g_{n+k}$ for $k \in \Z$.
 Readily $\Delta = - {\rm div}\circ \nabla$, so the Laplacian over $\N$ is a combination of shift and gradient operators.
 Remark also that the three operators $\Delta$, $\nabla$ and ${\rm div}$ over $\N$ commute with each other.
 Therefore, to get higher order Rellich inequalities, we need just to well understand the first order situation with suitable weights.
 Our main ideas are getting Hardy inequalities via equalities, combined with iteration and shift.